-DELAWARE

-(State or other jurisdiction of incorporation or organization)

-1437 S. BOULDER AVE., SUITE 1400, TULSA, OKLAHOMA 74119

-(Address of principal executive offices)

-Registrant's telephone number, including area code (918) 742-5531

-Securities registered pursuant to Section 12(b) of the Act:

-TITLE OF EACH CLASS
+Delaware 73-0679879 (State or other jurisdiction of Incorporation or (I.R.S. employer identification organization) no.) 1437 S. Boulder Ave., Suite 1400, Tulsa, Oklahoma 74119-3623 (Address of principal executive offices) (Zip code) Registrant's telephone number, including area code (918) 742-5531 Securities registered pursuant to Section 12(b)) of the Act:

-Common Stock (\$0.10 par value)

-Common Stock Purchase Rights
+Title of Each Class Name of Exchange on Which Registered Common Stock (\$0.10 par value) New York Stock Exchange Common Stock Purchase Rights New York Stock Exchange

-Securities registered Pursuant to Section 12(g) of the Act: NONE
+Securities registered pursuant to Section 12(g) of the Act: None

 Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes [X] No []
+Yes \square No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. []
+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of the Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \Box

 Indicate by check mark whether the Registrant is an accelerated filer (as defined in Exchange Act Rule 12b-2).
-Yes [X] No []
+Yes 🗹  No 🗖